List on Bids44 →

 Disadvantages — Why You Might Skip the GoPro Hero 12 in 2026

-Prone to Overheating in High-Resolution Modes.
-Even with the Enduro battery, the Hero 12 can still overheat and shut down during prolonged recording in high-resolution, high-frame-rate modes like 5.3K60 or 4K120, especially in India’s hot climate.
-This can be frustrating if you’re trying to capture a long shot or recording indoors without airflow.
+Overheating in Demanding Conditions.
+While improved, the Hero 12 can still experience overheating and shut down during extended recording sessions, especially at 5.3K/60fps in India’s hot climate.
+This can be frustrating if you’re trying to capture long, continuous clips.

 Factors That Affect GoPro Hero 12 Resale Value